solutionsSlayer/MSPR-VEILLE/README.md

-# MSPR Veille - RSS Feed Aggregator with AI Summaries and Podcasts
+# QuantumWatch - RSS Feed Aggregator with AI Summaries and Podcasts

-This project is a technological watch (veille) application that aggregates RSS feeds, processes them with Google's Gemini AI to create summaries, and generates podcasts using ElevenLabs.
+This project is a technological watch (veille) application focused on quantum cryptography.
+It aggregates RSS feeds, uses Google's Gemini AI for summarization, generates podcasts with ElevenLabs, and provides a web interface for authenticated users.

+**Note:** Access to the application requires authentication.
+Default credentials are `user` / `password`.

 ## Features

+- User Authentication
-- RSS feed aggregation and storage
+- RSS feed aggregation and storage from configured sources
-- AI-powered article summarization with Google Gemini
+- AI-powered article summarization using Google Gemini
-- Podcast generation with ElevenLabs
+- Podcast generation from summaries using ElevenLabs
-- Web interface for browsing and managing feeds
+- Web interface for browsing feeds, articles, summaries, and listening to podcasts
+- Background CRON job for automated fetching, summarization, and podcast generation

 ## Tech Stack

-- NextJS for the frontend and API
+- NextJS (App Router) for the frontend and API
+- React Context for Authentication State Management
 - PostgreSQL for data storage
-- Docker for containerization
+- Docker & Docker Compose for containerization
 - TypeScript for type safety
-- Google Gemini AI for summaries
+- Genkit with Google Gemini AI for summaries
-- ElevenLabs for podcast generation
+- ElevenLabs API for podcast generation
+- `node-cron` for scheduling background tasks
+- `shadcn/ui` and Tailwind CSS for styling

 ## System Architecture

-The system consists of several components:
+The system consists of several interconnected components orchestrated via Docker Compose:

-1. **PostgreSQL Database**: Stores all feeds, articles, summaries, and podcast metadata
+1.  **PostgreSQL Database**: Stores feed sources, articles, AI summaries, and podcast metadata.
+Schema defined in `docker/init/01-schema.sql`.
-2. **RSS Fetcher Service**: CRON job that fetches RSS feeds and stores articles
-3. **AI Summary Service**: CRON job that generates summaries using Google Gemini
-4. **Podcast Generator Service**: CRON job that creates audio content using ElevenLabs
-5. **NextJS Web Application**: Frontend for users to access content
+2.  **NextJS Web Application (`app` service)**: Provides the user interface and API endpoints.
+Handles user authentication and serves content.
+Runs on port 3000.
+3.  **CRON Service (`cron` service)**: Runs background tasks (`src/services/cron-jobs.ts`) on schedule:
+    *   Fetches RSS feeds.
+    *   Generates AI summaries for new articles.
+    *   Generates podcasts from summaries using ElevenLabs.

-For a detailed architecture overview, see [System Architecture](./docs/system-architecture.md).
+For a conceptual overview, see [System Architecture](./docs/system-architecture.md) (may need updates based on recent changes).

 ## Setup & Development